 No matter how much I hated someone, I would not wish chronic constipation on my worst enemies.
 I've been stuck in can't-poop land before, more times than I like to admit, and every single time it's made me wish I didn't exist.
-Although I find over the counter laxatives to be one of the most evil items you can purchase at a pharmacy — they mess with your colon's natural ability to contract and raise your likelihood for contracting kidney disease — I totally get why people run to the nearest drugstore to get their hands on a stool softener.
+Although I find over-the-counter laxatives to be one of the most evil items you can purchase at a pharmacy — they mess with your colon's natural ability to contract and raise your likelihood for contracting kidney disease — I totally get why people run to the nearest drugstore to get their hands on a stool softener.
 Not being able to move your bowels sucks.
 But a lot of natural remedies for constipation work extremely well to get things moving quicker than you can say prune salad.

 If you've been battling constipation for a while, though, and you have a weird feeling that something just isn't systemically right, call up your doctor.
 It might be pointing to something more serious and you don't want to take any risks.
 For those of you who just face constipation every now and again, though, happy pooping.

 Here are nine natural ways to make yourself poop.

 1. Drink Water

 We all know that drinking water is probably the single most important thing we can do for our overall bodily function, but it's particularly important as a constipation remedy.